Revealing Yeshua Secretly Guarded by the Rabbis

 The early believers in Yeshua were all Torah observant Jews and so were the gentiles who joined them.
 They all observed the Sabbath day and all appointed times of YHVH, even after Yeshua’s resurrection, as the Apostolic Scripture clearly speaks of it.

-It is recited during the Rabbinical Rosh Hashanah (New Year), but more correctly the Biblical Yom Teruah (the Day of the Trumpets) which is the first day of the seventh month, between the blowing of the first and second set of the sounding of the shofar.
+“Sar HaPanim” is recited during the Rabbinic New Year, but more correctly the Biblical Yom Teruah (the Day of the Trumpets), on the first day of the seventh month, between the blowing of the first and second set of the sounding of the shofar.

 The prayer reads as follows: